Last Updated on October 3, 2023 by Louise Carter

 When Should I Seek Medical Help?

-Most of the time, both nightmares and night terrors don’t require any medical intervention.
-They go away on their own and don’t affect your waking life.
-They usually don’t cause any long-term mental or physical harm.
+Most of the time, nightmares and night terrors don’t require medical intervention because they go away and don’t cause long-term mental or physical harm.

-- Your nightmares or night terrors occur very frequently, such as every night, and prevent you from sleeping adequately
+- Nightmares or night terrors occur frequently and prevent you from sleeping well.

-- They are affecting your emotions during the day, such as making you afraid or angry
+- They affect your emotions during the day, making you angry.

-- You notice any other symptoms, such as headaches or behavioral changes
+- You experience other symptoms, like headaches or behavioral changes.

-- Your night terrors or nightmares came on very suddenly, with no previous history of them
+- Night terrors or nightmares came on suddenly with no previous history.

-- You suspect they are related to trauma in your past, which you would like to address with a professional
+- You suspect they’re related to past trauma, which you’d like to address with an expert.

-Your doctor will ask you questions about your life and your experiences with the nightmares or night terrors.
-They may also offer to conduct a sleep study on you, to better understand your issues.
-Your doctor may offer you medication or therapy, and recommend lifestyle changes which may help.
+A doctor will ask questions about your life and experiences with nightmares or night terrors.
+Also, they may conduct a sleep study to better understand your issues.